40 Survival Japanese Phrases for Basic, Everyday Situations

-To become “fluent” in day-to-day situations, we need to learn some new phrases.
-When I first thought of moving to Japan, the only words I knew were こんにちは (hello), 三菱 (みつびし – Mitsubishi), and 任天堂 (にんてんどう – Nintendo) (Okay, that last one doesn’t really count!).
+When I first thought of moving to Japan, the only words I knew were こんにちは (hello), 三菱 (みつびし – Mitsubishi), and 任天堂 (にんてんどう – Nintendo), though the last one doesn’t really count.

-I’d like to offer some of the words and phrases needed for anyone to become on-the-street fluent in Japan.
+I’d like to offer some “survival Japanese” words and phrases needed for anyone to become on-the-street fluent in Japan.

 Greetings and Hellos